 Commercial 7.62x54mmR ammunition is available.
-Here is a package from Brown Bear, made in Russia.
+Above is a package from Brown Bear, made in Russia.

 It's interesting that it's the same paper-wrapped package of 20 rounds found in the military "spam can" packages.

-That's a military surplus package torn open at left in this picture.
+That's a military surplus package torn open in the above picture.